 Other studies suggest ketamine does not interfere with cerebral metabolism; it does not increase cerebral oxygen consumption and does not reduce regional glucose metabolism [35,49,50].
 Ketamine can also offset any decrease in mean arterial pressure caused by fentanyl, a drug commonly used as part of RSI in patients with a head injury .

 Propofol — Propofol is a highly lipid-soluble, alkylphenol derivative that acts at the GABA receptor causing sedation and amnesia.
 Sedation occurs through direct suppression of brain activity, while amnesia appears to result from interference with long-term memory creation [52,53].
 Induction doses of 1.5 to 3 mg/kg IV can be used, with a time to effect of approximately 15 to 45 seconds, and a duration of action of 5 to 10 minutes.
 Propofol does not provide analgesia.
 In addition to its use for RSI, propofol is used for long-term sedation in critically ill patients, sedation for brief procedures, and induction of anesthesia, all of which are discussed separately.
-(See "Sedative-analgesic medications in critically ill adults: Properties, dosage regimens, and adverse effects", section on 'Propofol' and "Procedural sedation in adults", section on 'Propofol' and "Intravenous anesthetic induction agents for adults", section on 'Propofol'.)
+(See "Sedative-analgesic medications in critically ill adults: Properties, dosage regimens, and adverse effects", section on 'Propofol' and "Procedural sedation in adults outside the operating room", section on 'Propofol' and "Intravenous anesthetic induction agents for adults", section on 'Propofol'.)

 Propofol reduces airway resistance and can be a useful induction agent for patients with bronchospasm undergoing RSI [23,57,58].
 Its neuroinhibitory effects make propofol a good induction agent for patients with intracranial pathology, provided they are hemodynamically stable.
 Propofol suppresses sympathetic activity, causing myocardial depression and peripheral vasodilation [59-62].
 A decrease in mean arterial pressure (MAP) caused by propofol can reduce cerebral perfusion pressure, thereby exacerbating a neurologic injury .
 The usual decrease in MAP is approximately 10 mmHg .